Japandi Entryway Ideas

 A japandi entryway transformation runs $800 - $5,000 depending on scope.
 Key investments: console table, mirror, hooks or coat rack in light oak and paper.
 Budget path: keep your existing console table and refresh with paint, new lighting, and japandi-style accessories ($240-$640).
 The japandi look relies on materials and mood, so start with the piece you see first when entering the entryway and work outward.

-Upload a photo of your entryway and see it transformed into japandi style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your entryway and get it remodeled with AI in japandi style in about 10 seconds.
+No design skills needed.

 Try It Free